eliainnocenti/Rust-Walkthrough/Modules/03-Ownership-and-Borrowing/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/mutable_references.rs).

 ## Slices

 Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.